Fixing the train-test resolution discrepancy: Region selection and scale statistics

 \ifnips

 \else

 \fi

 Applying a Convolutional Neural Network (CNN) classifier to an image generally requires to pre-process the image.
 One of the key steps involves selecting a rectangular region in the input image, which we call \emph{Region of Classification} (RoC).
-The RoC is then extracted and resized to a square crop of a size compatible with the CNN{} (e.g.~AlexNet requires a $224\times 224$ crop as input).
+The RoC is then extracted and resized to a square crop of a size compatible with the CNN, e.g.,~AlexNet requires a $224\times 224$ crop as input.

 While this process is simple, in practice it has two subtle but significant effects on how the image data is presented to the CNN{}.
 First, the resizing operation changes the \emph{apparent size} of the objects in the image (\cref{sec:apparent}).
-This is important because, differently from translation, CNNs \emph{do not} have a predictable response to a scale change.
+This is important because CNNs \emph{do not} have a predictable response to a scale change (as opposed to translations).
 Second, the choice of different crop sizes (for architectures such as ResNet that admit non-fixed inputs) has an effect on the \emph{statistics} of the network activations, especially after global pooling layers (\cref{sec:prelimactmap}).
 This section analyses in detail these two effects.
 In the discussion, we use the following conventions: The ``input image'' is the original training or testing image; the RoC is a rectangle in the input image; and the ``crop'' is the pixels of the RoC, rescaled with bilinear interpolation to a fixed resolution, then fed to the CNN{}.